Vestibular schwannoma (acoustic neuroma)

 Conservative (watch and wait)

 Some vestibular schwannomas may not need immediate treatment.
-This is usually when they are small and not causing symptoms.
+This is usually when they are small and causing mild symptoms.

 If this is the case, you’ll usually be put on active monitoring (also called “watch and wait”) and you’ll see your specialist for regular check-ups or MRI scans.